temporalio/documentation/docs/go-new/developer-guide.md

 Then, register the Workflow Types and the Activity Types that the Worker will be capable of executing.

 Lastly, call either the `Start()` or the `Run()` method on the instance of the Worker.
-Run accepts an interrupt channel as a parameter to be able to stop the Worker.
+Run accepts an interrupt channel as a parameter, so that the Worker can be stopped in the terminal.
 Otherwise the `Stop()` method must be called to stop the Worker.

 ```go